Forceu/barcodebuddy/README.md

 php index.php 123456789
 ```

 If everything worked, you will see a blank page / no result from the command line.
 Otherwise an error will be shown.
-I you would like to add a barcode and see the Web UI, add "&showui" to the URL like this:
+If you would like to add a barcode via GET and see the Web UI, add "&showui" to the URL like this:

 ```